Wondering how to handle constipation in your toddler? Check out our expert's views on what causes the problem and how to help your child feel better.

 However, most commonly, though, it is due to poor feeding habits and improper toilet training in childhood.
-In 95% to 98% of children over 2 years old, it can be traced to inadequacies in daily diet, both in terms of quality and of quantity.
+In 95 per cent to 98 per cent of children over two years old, it can be traced to inadequacies in the daily diet, both in terms of quality and of quantity.
 Other causes include taking drugs like Codeine, which is given for coughs.
-In some toddlers, a spinal cord defect, trauma or tumour can affect the nerves and cause constipation and/or incontinence of the bowel and bladder.
+In some toddlers, a spinal cord defect, trauma or a tumour can affect the nerves and cause constipation and or incontinence of the bowel and bladder.

 Constipation is, in some cases, part of the Dysfunctional Elimination Syndrome (DES) that affects the urinary as well as bowel evacuation function.
 In such cases, the evacuation of stools in the terminal large intestine is incomplete and the stools keep accumulating over a period of days, weeks and, sometimes, even months.
 This could lead to impaction.
-In impaction, the stool volume is large – it can be felt even during an abdominal examination.
+In impaction, the stool volume is so large – it can be felt even during an abdominal examination.
 There is also a hard mass in the rectum that the toddler just cannot evacuate.
 He gets tired of straining to pass the stools.

 Just as a loaded rectum can lead to bowel irritation, constipation with an overflow and leakage of stools in the genital area is a well-known cause of Urinary Tract Infection (UTI), more so in girls as the distance between the urethra and the bladder is short and infection travels up to the bladder from the urethra.
 Once again in toddlers with UTI, it is important to get the history of stool evacuation and constipation.
-And if there is a positive history of constipation in toddlers with UTI, it is essential to treat the constipation aggressively before investigating the UTI.
+And if there is a positive history of constipation in toddlers with UTI, it is essential to treat constipation aggressively before investigating the UTI.

 So, what do you do if your toddler is constipated?
 The first thing to do is make a note of the history – for how long she has had constipation and how severe it is.
 Basic investigations along with a proper examination by a doctor will tell you whether it is just simple constipation or constipation with impaction.
 If there is impaction, the first thing that has to be done is to disimpact the rectum.
-For this, the doctor will either prescribe enemas daily for a couple of days followed by oral laxatives or give high doses of laxatives, depending on the child’s age and weight, for 8–10 days followed by regular doses for an extended period of up to six–nine months.
+For this, the doctor will either prescribe enemas daily for a couple of days followed by oral laxatives or give high doses of laxatives, depending on the child’s age and weight.
+It can be given for 8–10 days followed by regular doses for an extended period of up to six–nine months.